devmilad/car_showcase/README.md

 * Typescript
 * redux toolkit for fetching api
 * rapidAPI for info
+* framer emotion library for animation and modal

 # Contribution
 We welcome contributions!
 Feel free to submit issues or pull requests to help us improve this project further.